Lufeng-qy/Lufeng-qy.github.io/_pages/more.md

 I will post something more about me here since it's not just a academic website.

-* Hobbies: Escape/Detective games, Writing
+* Hobbies: Detective games, Writing，密室逃脱
 * Favorite animal: Dogs, especially Shiba Inu ( 柴犬 )
 * Favorite novel: One hundred years of solitude
 * Favorite movie: The last emperor, Before sunset